-Choosing the right Executor(s) and Trustees is important as these are the people you trust to carry out your wishes.
+Choosing the right Executors and Trustees is crucial, as these are the people you’re appointing to carry out your wishes.

-To protect vulnerable or disabled people with a Trust or ensure your children don't disinherit your estate when you die may be important to you.
+You may need to protect vulnerable or disabled people with a Trust or ensure your children don't disinherit your estate when you die.